ankidroid/Anki-Android/Development-Guide.md

 `%AnkiDroidRoot%/AnkiDroid/build/outputs/apk/`

 ## Handling translations
 As described in the [contributing wiki](https://github.com/ankidroid/Anki-Android/wiki/Contributing#translate-ankidroid), AnkiDroid localization is done through the Crowdin platform.
-Developers should basically ignore the translations, working only with the English strings, and one of the project owners will handle the syncing of the translations.
+Developers should basically ignore all resource folders that have non-English locales.
+Edit the English strings only, and one of the project owners will handle the syncing of the translations.
 The process works as follows:

 * Developers can freely add, delete, or modify strings in English to the resources folder and commit to git
 * A project owner will run a script that pushes those changes to the crowdin platform